 Through their various imprints, the label showcases a wide range of musical genres and styles such as: Downtempo, Chill-Out, Nu/Future-Jazz, Drum & Bass, Bass Music, Dubstep, UK Garage, House, Electronica (EDM), Trap, Hip-Hop, Trip-Hop, Soul, Funk, Leftfield, Experimental, Dance, Pop and more.

 NexGen Music is an artist-centric brand devoted to creating a forward-looking, inclusive, and multifaceted musical community.
 They foster a philosophy of artistic growth, collaboration, and experimentation, uniting promising new talent with established music production artists.

 Forming an independent record label was always a long-time aspiration of mine, born from my introduction and curiosity in underground music back in the late '80s and early '90s.
 I come from a strong music family background and have been blessed to witness firsthand the evolution of early Dance, Rave, Hardcore, Breakbeat, and the later Jungle, Drum & Bass, and UK Garage music scenes of a new era.
 My first foray into music/label management came when I set up an audio production company on my college campus while studying for a sound engineering degree in London.
 This offered me the opportunity to sharpen my music production and engineering skills while learning the ropes of talent development and artist management.

 In 2001, I officially branded the label as NexGen Music, and in 2003 moved the label across the Atlantic to Brooklyn, NY, where I spent several years building prior to moving to the nation's capital (Washington D.C.), where we are currently headquartered.

-We like to think of ourselves are music preservationists to the good of all humankind!
+We like to think of ourselves are music preservationists for the good of all humankind!